 These two parts find an internal balance inside every angler I know.
 The casual fisher may be more into the environment, enjoying the relaxation that a good trout stream can offer.
-And the die-hard, daily angler may get more into the technical things — the “catch more fish” side.
-After decades of life on the water, I’ve realize that it’s the balance between these two sides of a fisherman that has kept me motivated to get up and drive to the river, to explore, to learn more about trout, to go out and just spend time on the water.
+And the die-hard, daily angler may focus more on the technical things — the “catch more fish” side.
+After decades of life on the water, I’ve realize that it’s the balance between these two parts of a fisherman that has kept me motivated to get up and drive to the river, to explore, and to learn more about trout and the places they live.

-Trout fishing takes me to places where I would not be otherwise.
+Trout fishing takes me where I would not be otherwise.
 I know myself well enough to be sure of this.
-Without a good reason, I wouldn’t end up thirteen miles down a dirt road, another three miles down a dusty footpath, a few hundred yards further through the brush and fallen timber of the alluvial plane, and then finally into the water.
-Our streams are hiking trails for the wade-fisher, and it’s only the pursuit of trout that takes me into those paths.
+Without good reason, I would not end up thirteen miles down a dirt road, another three miles following a dusty footpath, a few hundred yards further through the brush and fallen timber of the alluvial plane, and finally into the water.
+Our streams are hiking trails for the wade-fisher, and it’s the pursuit of trout that takes me into these paths.

-I’ve often said that participation in the outdoors is what makes fishing a bit different than some other activities (and perhaps more rewarding).
-I used to hike a good bit, and I thoroughly enjoyed it.
+The participation in the outdoors is what makes fishing different (and perhaps more rewarding) than some other outdoor pursuits.
+I used to hike a lot, and I thoroughly enjoyed it.
 But those long walks always left me wanting more, especially when the trail led to a stream.
 While fishing, I’m not just walking through the forest, I’m part of it all for a while.
-I’m catching a trout then putting it back.
-I’m participating in the environment, walking through the current, getting my hands wet, holding the fish, and flipping over rocks to understand what the trout might be eating.
+I’m catching a trout and putting it back.
+I’m participating in the environment, walking through the current, getting my hands wet, holding the fish and flipping over rocks to understand what the trout might be eating.

 There’s something special about being in the water.
-The angler isn’t just a gawking tourist standing beside a well-titled placard off of a roadside rest.
-Instead, fishing involves him in a place where others might only look.
+The angler isn’t a gawking tourist standing beside a well-titled placard at a a roadside rest.
+Instead, fishing involves us in a place where others might only look.

-And yet the environment alone would not be enough to keep me so enthusiastic for all these years.
-I’ve always wanted more.
-Just being out there is only good enough for so long.
-I’ve needed something to focus and improve upon, something that turns the attentions of more fish, something to grow into.
+And yet, the environment alone is not be enough to keep me so enthusiastic, year after year.
+I want more.
+Being out there is only good enough for so long.
+I need something to focus and improve upon, something that turns the attentions of more fish, something to grow into.
 Because without catching fish, the whole thing comes back to just a walk in the woods — wonderful in itself, but only for so long.